Introduction

 Electrical Axis: Diagnosing Axis Deviation

 The electrical axis of the heart signifies the average direction of electrical activity during ventricular depolarization, typically ranging from -30° to +90°.
-Deviations from this norm can indicate serious cardiac conditions, such as left or right ventricular hypertrophy and various conduction abnormalities.
+Deviations from this norm can indicate serious conditions, such as left or right ventricular hypertrophy and various conduction abnormalities.
 For example, research shows that left axis deviation (LAD) correlates with a 26.4% cumulative incidence of adverse outcomes over three years, underscoring its clinical relevance.
 In contrast, right axis deviation (RAD) presents a lower incidence of 22.7%, suggesting it may frequently be a normal variant, particularly among younger patients.

 Conclusion